-- > The unique HSM SO-space security domain can be created in the HSM at initialization time, or it can be imported, meaning that it is shared with one-or-more other HSMs. - > The application partition security domain can be created by the current HSM when the partition is initialized, or it can be imported, meaning that it is shared with one-or-more other HSM partitions. - The application partition security domain is usually distinct from the HSM domain, as they are controlled by different people; on multi-partition HSMs, the PSO is usually not the same person as the HSM SO, but on a single-partition HSM the two SOs might be the same person. - > The application partition security domain can be the same as the domain of another partition on the same HSM (for HSMs that support multiple partitions).
+- > The unique HSM SO-space security domain can be created in the HSM at initialization time, or it can be imported, meaning that it is shared with one-or-more other HSMs. - The application partition security domain can be created by the current HSM when the partition is initialized, or it can be imported, meaning that it is shared with one-or-more other HSM partitions, and therefore direct cloning, backup/restore, and HA sync operations can be performed among the partitions that share a given domain. - The application partition security domain is usually distinct from the HSM domain, as they are controlled by different people; on multi-partition HSMs, the PSO is usually not the same person as the HSM SO, but on a single-partition HSM the two SOs might be the same person. - > The application partition security domain can be the same as the domain of another partition on the same HSM (for HSMs that support multiple partitions).